0xADE/kiwi/README.md

-# KL ak Kiwi Logger
+# Kiwi Logger aka KL

 This is logging library for so called structured logging.
 The log records consist of pairs of keys and values.
 See logfmt for ideas